Are you fed up with the pain, struggle, or feelings of emptiness in your relationship?

 - Always trying to please your partner and getting nothing in return

 - Losing the respect for your partner that you once had

-- Comparing your relationship to those who are happier
+- Comparing your relationship to those who seem happier

 - Getting the silent treatment from your partner

-- Wondering whether it is possible to find the passion that was once there
+- Wondering whether it’s possible to find the passion that was once there

 - Raising your voice and saying things you regret later

 - Having flirtatious conversations with the opposite sex other than your partner

 - Unsuccessful at solving even minor problems on your own

 “For all of us, the person we love most in the world, the one who can send us soaring joyfully into space, is also the person who can send us crashing back to earth.
 All it can take is a slight turning away of the head or a flip careless remark.
 There is no closeness without sensitivity.
 If our connection with our mate is safe and strong, we can deal with these moments of insensitivity.
 But when we don’t feel safe and connected, these moments are like a spark in a tinder forest.
 They set fire to the whole relationship” (From p.65 Hold Me Tight, Sue Johnson, 2008)